 - Preseason Cuts: Matthew Orzech, Kaare Vedvik

-The specialist are given here.
+The specialist is given here.
 Tucker is the best kicker in the league, Koch is one of the punters in the league, and Cox is one of the best long snappers in the league.
 Know as “The Wolf Pack,” they’ll be together once again as one of the best specialists in the NFL.

 While I am a huge Ravens fan, I am a realist.
 The 2019 Baltimore Ravens 2019 mainly depends on Lamar Jackson.
 New Offensive Coordinator Greg Roman is a perfect fit for him.
 Roman is know making Colin Kaepernick a star when he was with the San Francisco 49ers and making Tyrod Taylor a Pro Bowl-caliber QB when he was with the Buffalo Bills.
 The addition of Brown, Ingram II, and Boykin will look to be legit weapons in the offense while guys like Andrews, Edwards, and Snead IV showed last year they help the team win games.